-By implementing a Multi-Tiered System of Support for school attendance our school/ academy can create a structured and proactive approach to improving attendance, addressing barriers, and ensuring that all students have the opportunity to succeed academically.
+By implementing a graduated response for school attendance our school/ academy can create a structured and proactive approach to improving attendance, addressing barriers, and ensuring that all students have the opportunity to succeed academically.

 See appendix 3 for our academy specific interventions.